janverschelde/PHCpack/src/doc/source/options.rst

 available in the path trackers for both the polyhedral homotopies to solve a random coefficient system and for the artificial-parameter homotopy towards the target system.
-See the documentation for the option phc -t below.
+See the documentation for the option ``phc -t`` below.

-phc -c : Irreducible decomposition for solution components
+phc -c : irreducible decomposition for solution components
 ----------------------------------------------------------

+In a numerical irreducible decomposition, positive dimensional solution sets are represented by a set of generic points that satisfy the given system and as many linear equations with random coefficients as the dimension of the solution set.
+The number of generic points in that so-called witness set then equals the degree of the solution set.

 The menu structure for a numerical irreducible decomposition consists of three parts: